Role: Children’s Night Care Worker

 Everyone deserves an incredible future!

-Become a Children’s Night Care Worker with Acorn Education and Care and start working towards yours.
+Become a Children’s Night Care Worker with Options Autism and start working towards yours.

-Acorn Education and Care work directly with vulnerable children with Social Emotional Mental Health (SEMH) and complex needs.
-You will be patient and compassionate and, most of all, dependable – working hard to forge a much-needed relationship of trust with those in your care.
+Options Autism work directly with autistic Children who exhibit a wide range of abilities and you will be patient and compassionate and, most of all, dependable – working hard to forge a much-needed relationship of trust with those in your care.

 Kindness is key.
 In this role, a warm smile can make a massive difference.

-We know that the children and young people in our care can be challenging, and we are looking for Night Care Workers who are up for that challenge.
+We know that the Children and Young People in our care can be challenging, and we are looking for Care Workers who are up for that challenge.
 You will be patient and resilient, and able to recognise the reward in transforming a young person’s life.
 You will take care of everyday needs, using a calm, reliable approach that builds trust and confidence.

 - We are a values-driven organisation that puts people first